LynnAmsbury/natours/README.md

 The second section contains lectures on how CSS works behind the scenes and about good coding principles, including a discussion about writing code that conforms to Block__Element--Modifier (BEM) methodology.

 The third section is an introduction to SCSS/Sass and npm.
-Node-sass is a developer dependency and live-server is used to display the page.
+The project uses node-sass as a developer dependency and live-server to display the page.